How to improve your website speed? – Part 1

 Caching allows browsers to remember your website after it has been loaded on them even only once.
 Consequently, the browser will not have to reload all the items from the server again.
 On the contrary, it will load the information directly from the user’s local computer.
 This is an extremely useful feature especially for regular users because the website will load much quicker with every subsequent visit.

 So, how can you enable this feature?
 First, you need to adjust your HTTP headers and indicate the expiry times of specific file types.
 Thus, the browser will know whether to request information from the server or from the browser cache.
 Keep in mind that your CMS system may also have cache extensions or plugins.
 If not, you can enter cache parameters in your .htaccess file (in the root of the domain).
 This will help the browser know which files to cache.
 If all this seems like a foreign language to you, contact us or sent us an e-mail at email@example.com.
-We will help you enable your browser caching.
+We will help you enable your browser cache.